neuroinformatics-unit/spikewrap/README.md

 # Visualise Preprocessing

-Visualsing preprocesing output can be run locally to inspect output of preprocessing rountines.
+Visualising preprocesing output can be run locally to inspect output of preprocessing routines.
 To visualise preprocessing outputs:

 ```
 from swc_ephys.pipeline.preprocess import preprocess